Arction/javascript-charts-performance-comparison/README.md

 http-server
 ```

-Benchmark index page can be then found in `localhost:8080/bench` by typing the URL directly into a browser (like Google Chrome).
+Afterwards, benchmark index page can be found in `localhost:8080/bench` by typing the URL directly into a browser (like Google Chrome).

 The test parameters are configured by modifying `bench/config.iife.js`.
 After modifications, a *cache refresh* is usually required (reload page with Shift+Ctrl+R).